 “The cop smiled at her when she completed her testimony, but it wasn’t a warm smile.
 It was an ‘I can’t believe you’ smile, and she appeared to recognize it for what it was.
 At that point, she cried.
 She hid her face in my shoulder and cried.
 Her face came out of that and she said something along the lines of, ‘What am I supposed to do now?’ and ‘I can’t believe that he thought this was the way to deal with a breakup.’
 She then started crying again, and she hid her face in my shoulder again.

 “Patting her shoulder and rubbing her back, I realized that when she broke up with me, not if, that if I was lucky enough to get a crying scene, it would be just as phony as this one.
 I realized that the breakup scene would be just as callous as this one.
 What could a fella do, beyond stringing himself to a ceiling fan, to prove that he’s in pain?
-The depth of her ambivalence to this scene, led me to believe that she might even laugh with her next boyfriend at how devastated I was.
+The depth of her ambivalence to this scene, led me to believe that if I did something as desperate as this guy did, she might even laugh with her next boyfriend at how devastated I was.

 “I thought about how low that body hung from the ceiling fan.
 I thought about her chair in front of that makeup mirror.
 I thought about the timeline, she laid out for the cop and me.
 I thought about the step-by-step timeline of Katie Newberry leaving the shower, and her eventual discovery of the body.
 I thought again about how low that body hung, and the positioning of her makeup mirror and chair in front of it, and I came to the conclusion that it would be impossible for Katie to put her makeup on, in front of that mirror, without his feet touching her.
 She lined her makeup in front of the mirror, and from what I could remember there were no signs that she did her makeup in the bathroom, and she could not have moved that mirror in any way, of that much I was sure.